-Mrs Withers is a qualified teacher who has held the role of SENCo in a previous setting for 5 years and has been the SENco for 5 years here at St. Norbert's.
+Mrs Withers is a qualified teacher who has held the role of SENCo in a previous setting for 5 years and has been the SENco for 7 years here at St. Norbert's.

 She is also as Headteacher and leads the Senior Leadership Team within St Norbert's.
-She has been a qualified teacher for 16 years and has been a Senior Leader for 15 years.
+She has been a qualified teacher for 18 years and has been a Senior Leader for 17 years.
 She completed the NASENCO Award through Bath Spa University.
+She is also the Senior Mental Health Lead and First Aider.